Learning in the Recurrent State: Gradient Descent with Linear Recurrent Networks: Acknowledgements

 The authors would like to thank Mark Schöne for his insightful feedback and constructive suggestions that greatly improved this work.
-NMS is funded by the German Federal Ministry of Education and Research (BMBF) project EVENTS (16ME0733).
-YT is supported by the Ministry of Culture and Science of North Rhine-Westphalia (MKW NRW) through the project SAIL (grant no. NW21-059A).
-DK was funded by the German Federal Ministry for Economic Affairs and Climate Action (BMWK) project ESCADE (01MN23004D) for part of the work.
-We thank the Gauss Centre for Supercomputing for supporting this project through the provision of computing time on the GCS Supercomputer JUWELS at the Jülich Supercomputing Centre (JSC).
+NMS was funded by the German Federal Ministry of Research, Technology and Space (BMFTR) project SMILES (01GQ2504A).
+YT and DK were funded by project SAIL (grant no. NW21-059A).
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (\url{www.gauss-centre.eu}) for funding this project by providing computing time on the GCS Supercomputer JUWELS at Jülich Supercomputing Centre (JSC).
+The authors also acknowledge the ZIH at TU Dresden for providing additional HPC resources that supported this research.